ToaHeck/Xylophone-iOS14/README.md

 ## Overview

-This is a simple iOS application built in Swift 5 that serves as an egg timer.
-The app allows users to select three cooking levels for their eggs: Soft, Medium, and Hard.
-When a level is selected, a corresponding timer starts, and a progress bar at the bottom of the screen shows the remaining time.
-Once the timer reaches zero, an alarm will sound, and the text on the screen will change to "DONE!".
-This project focuses on control flow and dictionaries as well as utilizing the Swift Timer API.
+This iOS application, built in Swift 5, allows users to enjoy the sounds of a xylophone on their device.
+With seven buttons representing different musical notes, starting from "C" and ascending to "B", users can tap to produce corresponding tones.

 ## Features